-3.2.7 Health and Safety - VAFB
+3.2.7 Health and Safety - VSFB

-The ROI for health and safety at VAFB is limited to ongoing Minuteman III program support areas, the proposed GBSD Test Program facilities and infrastructure, related explosive safety and launch hazard areas, offshore areas within missile flight paths, and debris impact corridors and the U.S. transportation network used in support of ICBM and rocket motor transport operations.
+The ROI for health and safety at VSFB is limited to ongoing Minuteman III program support areas, the proposed GBSD Test Program facilities and infrastructure, related explosive safety and launch hazard areas, offshore areas within missile flight paths, and debris impact corridors and the U.S. transportation network used in support of ICBM and rocket motor transport operations.
 The health and safety ROI includes military personnel, contractors, and the general public.

-All contractors performing construction and demolition activities at VAFB are responsible for following federal and state of California safety regulations and are required to conduct construction and demolition activities in a manner that does not increase risk to workers.
-Both USAF and applicable OSHA regulations and standards are used to implement safety and health requirements for all workers on the installation, including military personnel.
+All contractors performing construction and demolition activities at VSFB are responsible for following federal and State of California safety regulations and are required to conduct construction and demolition activities in a manner that does not increase risk to workers.
+Both DAF and applicable OSHA regulations and standards are used to implement safety and health requirements for all workers on the installation, including military personnel.
 As stated in Section 2.2.3.2, for project areas with potential soil or groundwater contamination, or potential presence of MECs (including UXO), appropriate coordination, investigations, and mitigations would occur or be implemented prior to any ground disturbance.
+As stated in Section 3.2.6.3, any IRP related issues need to be coordinated with the Installation Restoration Program Manager, prior to any work.

-Health and safety requirements at VAFB include industrial hygiene, which is the joint responsibility of Bioenvironmental Services and the 30 SW Safety Office.
-Establishing and managing the overall safety program is the responsibility of the 30 SW Safety Office, which ensures safety during launch operations and other mission activities.
-Final responsibility and authority for the safe conduct of ballistic and space vehicle operations lies with the 30 SW Commander.
+Health and safety requirements at VSFB include industrial hygiene, which is the joint responsibility of Bioenvironmental Services and the SLD 30 Safety Office.
+Establishing and managing the overall safety program is the responsibility of the SLD 30 Safety Office, which ensures safety during launch operations and other mission activities.
+Final responsibility and authority for the safe conduct of ballistic and space vehicle operations lies with the SLD 30 Commander.

-VAFB has its own emergency services that include the fire department, disaster control group, and security police force, in addition to contract support for the handling of accidental releases of propellants and other hazardous substances.
+VSFB has its own emergency services that include the fire department, disaster control group, and security police force, in addition to contract support for the handling of accidental releases of propellants and other hazardous substances.
 Fire department elements are pre-positioned during launch operations to expedite response in the event of a launch anomaly.
 Fire breaks are established or maintained on a regular basis at LFs.

-The 30th Medical Group's Family Health Clinic, Pediatric Clinic, and Space Missile Medicine Clinic are the primary military medical facilities at VAFB.
+The 30th Medical Group's Family Health Clinic, Pediatric Clinic, and Space Missile Medicine Clinic are the primary military medical facilities at VSFB.
 Several other clinics and hospitals are off-installation in the cities of Lompoc and Santa Maria.
 These facilities include the Lompoc Valley Medical Center and Marian Regional Medical Center (My Base Guide 2018).

-As described in Section 3.1.7.3, interstate highways are the preferred route for the transportation of Minuteman III missile components, although some state and local routes are also used for the transport of missile systems to VAFB.
+As described in Section 3.1.7.3, interstate highways are the preferred route for the transportation of Minuteman III missile components, although some state and local routes are also used for the transport of missile systems to VSFB.
 The health and safety of travel on U.S. transportation corridors is under the jurisdiction of each state's Highway Patrol and DOT, and the U.S. DOT.
-USAF coordinates with each state's DOT when the transport of hazardous missile components is planned to occur.
-As previously discussed, USAF has an excellent safety record of transporting missile boosters and rocket motors.
+DAF coordinates with each state's DOT when the transport of hazardous missile components is planned to occur.
+As previously discussed, DAF has an excellent safety record of transporting missile boosters and rocket motors.

-Prior to conducting missile and other rocket launches, launch operations are evaluated by the 30 SW Safety Office to ensure populated areas, critical range assets, and civilian property susceptible to damage are outside predicted impact/debris limits near the launch site and along the flight corridor.
+Prior to conducting missile and other rocket launches, launch operations are evaluated by the SLD 30 Safety Office to ensure populated areas, critical range assets, and civilian property susceptible to damage are outside predicted impact/debris limits near the launch site and along the flight corridor.
 Flight safety plans prepared for each mission include the evaluation of risks to inhabitants and property near the flight path, calculated trajectory and debris areas, and specific range clearance and notification procedures.
-Criteria used at VAFB to determine debris hazard risks are outlined in RCC Standard 321-17.
+Criteria used at VSFB to determine debris hazard risks are outlined in RCC Standard 321-17.